gazebosim/docs/garden/troubleshooting.md

 As suggested on the Ogre logs, this may require updating your graphics card drivers.

+If you run into OpenGL issues when running Gazebo with Ogre 2 on virtual machines.
+You can try disabling DRI:

+    export LIBGL_DRI3_DISABLE=1

+or force software rendering

+    export LIBGL_ALWAYS_SOFTWARE=1

 The Ogre 2 debs from the osrfoundation repository are built from a fork of Ogre's `v2-3` branch with changes needed for deb packaging and allowing it to be co-installable with Ogre 1.x.
 The code can be found here:

 https://github.com/gazebo-forks/ogre-2.3-release

 ## Windows